drazkiewiczbart/login-system-crud/README.md

-# Login system with CRUD operations, portfolio project
+# Login system with CRUD operations
+Dynamic server-side Node.js login system.
+Education and portfolio first project.

+## General information
-Education and portfolio project dynamic server-side website, allows creates users, login to system, updates data and deletes them.
-You can preview project [here](https://bit.ly/3680hKa).
-(Note: project need few second to load).
+Website allows creates user account, login to profile, updates data and deletes them.
+You can preview project [here](http://lscrud.toadres.pl).

 ## How to use
 1. Clone repository